Defining routes

 Trailing slashes

-For simplicity and predictability, Gracile is only supporting routes that ends with a slash.
+For simplicity and predictability, Gracile is only supporting routes that end with a slash.

 Note